enasequence/ena-browser-documentation/browser/ena-record.rst

 Explore the mandatory, recommended and optional fields defined as part of this checklist.

-You can filter by requirement or by keywords in the field name or description.
+You can filter these fields further by requirement or by keywords in the field name or description.

 In some cases, fields can be restricted by regular expression, a list of text choices, by valid taxonomy or by valid ontology terms.